 There are many exciting and innovative crypto altcoin projects out there.
 Most of them were not only born with the mission of improving on the groundwork laid by Bitcoin but to offer solutions for real-life problems.

 For instance, Dash aims to be the best alternative to other cryptos by offering lightning-fast transactions, and IOTA aims to become the de-facto distributed ledger for the Internet of Things.

 According to CoinMarketCap, the top 3 most successful altcoins so far are (in this order):

-Besides these, numerous others have seen great success in the crypto world, including, but not limited to: EOS, Stellar, Litecoin, Tether, Cardano, Monero, TRON, Dash, IOTA, Binance Coin, NEO, and Ethereum Classic.
+Besides these, numerous others have seen great success in the crypto world, including EOS, Stellar, Bitcoin Cash, Tether, Cardano, Monero, TRON, Dash, IOTA, Binance Coin, NEO, and Ethereum Classic.

 The world of crypto can seem daunting for newcomers, just like the crypto market can seem wild for new investors.